tuomaseerola/tuomaseerola.github.io/_posts/2023-11-21-preregistration.md

 layout: post
 permalink: /preregistration/
 title: Preregistering studies in music and science
 excerpt: We are proud to announce the publication of the first Registered Report in Music Perception with our paper titled Valenced Priming with Acquired Affective Concepts in Music – Automatic Reactions to Common Tonal Chords.
 A Registered Report is a special type of publication format that takes the open science requirements to the maximum level; a detailed research plan is subjected to peer review before any data is collected.
-The purpose is to ensure that the methods, hypotheses, and analysis steps are defined to avoid any cherry-picking, p-hacking, and revision of the hypothesis after the results are known.
-In short, the purpose is to promote transparency of research and also allow publishing results no matter what the outcome is and thus also avoiding the bias of publishing only positive findings.
 ---

 <style>